Man shot at Hickory Hill Walmart accused of lying to police

-MEMPHIS, Tenn. — One man has been charged after a shooting inside a local Walmart in Hickory Hill.
+MEMPHIS, Tenn. — One man has been charged after a shooting inside a local Walmart in Hickory Hill, but police are still looking for another person.

 William Hubbard was charged with filing a false police report.

-According to police, surveillance video showed that Hubbard entered the Walmart at 5:37 p.m., went to the Money Center and made a transaction in which he received an undisclosed amount of cash.
+According to police, surveillance video showed that Hubbard entered the Walmart at 5:37 p.m., went to the Money Center and made a transaction.

-At some point, two other individuals approached Hubbard and there was a confrontation.
-One of the unknown men reportedly punched Hubbard in an apparent attempt to take the cash.
+At some point, two other individuals approached Hubbard, and there was a confrontation.

-That’s when Hubbard reportedly pulled a gun and started shooting at the men before chasing them out of the store.
-Police indicated that the unidentified suspects also returned fire, striking Hubbard.
+One of them men reportedly pulled a gun and started shooting at Hubbard before running out of the store.

 Police said first responders were on the scene several minutes later at 6:20 p.m.